maxitg/SetReplace/README.md

 * `"MaxCompleteGenerations"` shows the largest generation in which no matches are possible that only involve expressions of this or earlier generations.
 In this particular case, it is the same as the largest generation of any edge, but it might be different if a more elaborate [step specification](#step-limiters) is used.
 * `"TerminationReason"` shows the reason evaluation was stopped.
 See the [`"TerminationReason"`](#termination-reason) property for more details.
 * `"EventRuleIDs"` shows which rule was used for each event.
 It's rather boring in this particular case, as this example only has one rule.
 See [Rule Indices for Events](#rule-indices-for-events) for a more interesting case.
 The first value, `0`, corresponds to the initial event, which is included in the evolution object but is omitted [by default](#includeboundaryevents) when computing [properties](#properties).
 * `"EventInputs"` shows which edge indices from `"AtomLists"` were used in each event.
 The order corresponds to the input patterns of the rules.
 The first value, `{}`, again corresponds to the initial event.
+Note, the same index can appear multiple times in [multiway systems](#eventselectionfunction).
 * `"EventOutputs"` similarly shows which edge indices from `"AtomLists"` were produced by each event.
 There are no duplicates in these lists because events always generate new edges.
 * `"EventGenerations"` shows how many layers of predecessors a given event has.